 “The Veneno is a serious piece of kit,” said McElroy.
 In other words, Lamborghini created an impressive piece of machinery.

-According to the Lamborghini website, the Veneno has a carbon-fiber, lightweight design and is “consistently focused on optimum aerodynamics and cornering stability.”
+The Veneno has a carbon-fiber, lightweight design and is “consistently focused on optimum aerodynamics and cornering stability,” according to the Lamborghini website.
 When the car made an appearance at the Geneva Motor Show in 2013, multiple sites noted that the Veneno has 750 horsepower and a top speed of 220 mph.

 W Motors Lykan Hypersport